Connect. Heal. Renew. Celebrate.

 Site criteria were reviewed with Elders and the project team, and it was determined that the site must:

-• Be historically and culturally significant – this is critical to the Elders and the IGPSC
+Be historically and culturally significant – this is critical to the Elders and the IGPSC

-• Be alongside a river as a medicine
+Be alongside a river as a medicine

-• Be close to the confluence of the Bow and Elbow
+Be close to the confluence of the Bow and Elbow

-• Have ample space for large outdoor gathering and ceremony
+Have ample space for large outdoor gathering and ceremony

-• Accessible with close access to transit
+Accessible with close access to transit

 The Site: Moh’kinsstis, Confluence of the Bow & Elbow Rivers

-The preferred site for the Indigenous Gathering Place is at the corner of 9th Avenue SE and 6th Street SE.
-This site is historically and culturally significant as a traditional gathering place of many Indigenous Peoples since time immemorial.
-In fact, it is the only site that meets our crtieria that is historically or culturally significant.
+This site at the confluence has been a traditional gathering place of many Indigenous Peoples for time immemorial.
+In fact, it is the only site that is historically or culturally significant.

 The confluence of the Elbow and Bow Rivers, Moh’kinsstis, has been a traditional meeting and gathering place for many First Nations and Métis for time immemorial.